-This tutorial aims to introduce participants to the basics of knowledge graph construction using data, data dictionaries, and codebooks from scientific studies.
+This tutorial introduces participants to the basics of knowledge graph construction using data, data dictionaries, and codebooks from scientific studies.
 It will use the Center for Disease Control and Prevention’s (CDC) National Health and Nutrition Examination Surveys (NHANES) data as a testbed and introduce standardized terminology, novel and established techniques, and resources such as scientific/biomedical ontologies, semantic data dictionaries, and knowledge graph frameworks in both lecture and practical sessions.
 By the end of the tutorial, participants will have created a small knowledge graph that can be accessed to retrieve study knowledge and data.

 Contents